 All the seats will come fitted with massagers as standard, and the rear chairs can recline like a first-class airline seat with a champagne chiller fitted into the extended center console.
 The center console runs from the front to the rear with mood lighting and programmable settings for each seat.

 Range Rover will give the option to its customers to choose from many different combinations of wood trims and leather to customize it as per taste.
 The interior offers 10 different mood lighting settings.

 When launched, it will become the most luxurious SUV on offer.
 “It represents the pinnacle of desirability to bring even higher levels of refinement to the world’s finest luxury sports utility vehicle,” claims Land Rover

-The interior features generous amounts of leather and wood to give it a more plush and tactile feel to it.
-The fit and finish quality mirrors the standards only achieved by uber luxury automakers like Rolls Royce and Bentley.
+The interior features generous amounts of leather and wood to give it a more plush and tactile feel.
+The fit and finish quality mirror the standards only achieved by uber-luxury automakers like Rolls Royce and Bentley.

 It will be available in white and other colors as well; the term ‘Black’ in the name denotes that it’s a prestige model.
-Only 100 examples will be made of the Autobiography Black Ranger Rover with deliveries starting from March 2014 onwards.
+Only 100 examples will be made of the Autobiography Black Range Rover, with deliveries starting from March 2014 onwards.

 The Range Rover LWB variant will be unveiled at the Los Angeles Motor Show next month.
 The customers will be given a choice to order the LWB with a traditional bench seat at the rear or with executive-style seats that can recline to 17 degrees complemented with a feature called Passenger Seat Away slides the front seat forward to provide additional space and comfort.